-- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse. - 2) To clearly identify them, the Triage Nurse will wear the designated Reflective Vest - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - Each resident is assessed and assigned to a coloured zone according to their injuries.
-A coloured sticker is placed on the individual's emergency identification lanyard and taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - individual's airway is severely compromised.
+- Initiate nursing fan out - Contact home physician - Take charge of triage areas, disaster area and evacuation site - Assist charge nurses in day planner, medication and record collection and transfer to evacuation site. - Take charge of all medical situations that arise. - Respond to direction from Incident Commander. - RAI Coordinator to triage site to monitor residents identified who wander. - 2) To clearly identify them, the Triage Nurse will wear the designated orange cap and vest. - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
+A coloured sticker is placed on the individual's emergency label and taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised.